sterinaldi/FIGARO/docs/source/quickstart.md

 # Quick start
-You can use FIGARO either using the provided CLI or including it directly in your `.py` script.
+You can use FIGARO either using the provided CLIs or including it directly in your `.py` script.
-In this page we will describe how to use the CLI (the simplest way to use FIGARO), pointing the users interested in writing their own scripts to the relevant documentation page.
+In this page we will describe how to use the CLI (the easiest way to use FIGARO), pointing the users interested in writing their own scripts to the relevant documentation page.

 FIGARO comes with two main CLI:
  * `figaro-density`: reconstructs a probability density given a set of samples;
  * `figaro-hierarchical`: performs a hierarchical inference given different probability densities (each represented by a set of samples).

- Both CLI are automatically installed with FIGARO.
+ Both CLIs are automatically installed with FIGARO.
 You can check it by running `figaro-density -h` and `figaro-hierarchical -h`: this will print the help pages for the scripts.

 ## `figaro-density`